coolharsh55/GNIBappointments/README.md

 The ideal workflow is to save the form at some time (fill it completely) and then use the extension to check whether there are any appointments available.
 If there are, click load data, and the form should be filled completely.
 Then you can click on ask appointment and select one that suits.

-> TODO: show status of available appointments directly in the sticky bar on top

 At a basic level, it works using AJAX requests.
 There is another file - `query.html` that contains the jQuery code